When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 The most common method of getting to and from Flores is by minibus!

-If you’re backpacking through Guatemala, then you will use minibuses to get to and from all major cities, and very rarely do they offer bus services.
+If you’re backpacking through Guatemala, then you will use minibuses to get to and from all major cities, as very rarely do they offer bus services.

 We took the minibus from Palenque in Mexico and it cost us a grand total of 600 Mexican pesos.
 From there, we travelled from Flores to Lanquin, which cost us Q100.